 What is the course about?

 Improving vocal skills for business and professional people by creating spontaneity and confidence in vocal expression and with attention to articulation.
+This course is not for non-native speakers, who should enrol onto Pronunciation and Self - Presentation for Speakers of Other Languages.

 What will we cover?